Đerdap National Park: Geography

+The national park, seen from Romania.

 The main feature and attraction of Đerdap National Park's natural beauty is the Đerdap gorge - the famous Iron Gate - the grandiose gateway through the southern slopes of the Carpathian Mountains where the longest and biggest river accumulation in former Yugoslavia is located.

 The Đerdap gorge, which is some 100 km long (from Golubac to Tekija), is actually a compound river valley made up of four gorges (Gornja klisura, Gospođin vir, Veliki and Mali kazan and Sipska klisura), separated from each other by ravines.
 In Gospođin vir, one of the greatest river depths in the world has been measured (82 m).
 The cliffs of the canyon in Kazan are about 300 m high while the riverbed in this part is narrowed down to 150 m.

 The terrain is mountainous (Miroč mountain) with numerous caves, pits, gorges, depressions, springs (karstic spring of Blederija on Miroč) and lakes.
 There are several excellent natural scenic viewpoints, like the Veliki štrbac and Mali štrbac on the Miroč, above the Kazan gorge.
 Panoramic view includes mountains of Deli Jovan and Veliki Krš in Serbia and the Carpathians in Romania.
 Viewpoint Greben was named by Jovan Žujović as the "most beautiful hill in the Balkans" at the 1900 Geology congress in Budapest.
 Another popular feature above the Danube is the hill of Kapetan Mišin breg.
 The Đerdap is the longest breakthrough type gorge in Europe.